InfuseAI/primehub-python-sdk/docs/CLI/config.md

 Update the settings of PrimeHub SDK

 Available Commands:
-  set-endpoint         set endpoint and save to the config file set-group            set group and save to the config file set-token            set token and save to the config file
+  generate-token       Generate Token Flow set-endpoint         Set endpoint and save to the config file set-group            Set group and save to the config file set-token            Set token and save to the config file

 Options:
   -h, --help           Show the help